Who Is Liable If I’m Injured in a Car Accident?

 - Was the responsible driver drinking?
 If the driver responsible for the accident was driving under the influence of drugs or alcohol, it’s important to identify when they consumed that alcohol.
 If it was consumed at home, they bear full responsibility on their own.
 On the other hand, if a bar or restaurant over-served the driver knowing that they would be driving, they may bear partial liability for the accident.

 Determining full liability after a car accident can be difficult.
-Consulting with a lawyer can help you better understand who is liable for injuries or damages that you experienced during your accident.
+Consulting with a car accident lawyer can help you better understand who is liable for injuries or damages that you experienced during your collision.
 If you were injured in a car accident, contact Tenge Law Firm online today or call at (303) 665-2929 to schedule a free consultation to discuss the circumstances of your accident and your injuries.

 Todd is very thorough, diligent and knowledgable in his litigation skills and also exhibits professional decorum with clients and defense counsel.